 Troubleshooting for Sine Wave Inverter Inductor Heating

 2. Shorten the length of the wire.
 This method will decrease the inductance under the condition the magnetic core material is unchanged.
 If you want to keep the same inductance, the core with a higher permeability needs to be replaced.

-3. If the inductor is working under the condition of high frequency, it will have a skin effect on the wire, that is, the current flows on the surface of the wire, as shown in the figure below, so the utilization rate of the wire is too small.
+3. If the inductor is working under the condition of high frequency, it will have a skin effect on the wire, that is, the current flows on the surface of the wire, so the utilization rate of the wire is too small.
 The method that can be considered is to change the single-stranded wire of sine wave inverter to multi-stranded wire parallel winding, which can also reduce the loss of the coil.

+Troubleshooting for Sine Wave Inverter Inductor Heating